-The Wirral Safeguarding Children Board’s (WSCB) Learning and Improvement Framework sets out how it undertakes different types of case reviews – including Serious Case Reviews – and how we can learn from them.
+The Wirral Safeguarding Children Partnerships (WSCP) Learning and Improvement Framework sets out how it undertakes different types of case reviews – including statutory Child Safeguarding Practice Reviews – and how we can learn from them.

-The WSCB also publishes a process and guidance document for undertaking reviews of cases below the Serious Case Review threshold.
-Reviews below this threshold are often undertaken where the WSCB believes there is learning to be gained which can improved processes or practice, or because there are unusual or uncommon features of the case.
+The WSCP has a multi-agency process for undertaking reviews of cases below the CSPR threshold.
+Reviews below this threshold are often undertaken where the WSCP believes there is learning to be gained which can improved processes or practice, or because there are unusual or uncommon features of the case.

-All agencies and professionals in the WSCB partnership can refer cases to be considered for Serious Case Review.
+All agencies and professionals in the WSCP partnership can refer cases to be considered for a multi-agency learning review.
 Before a referral is made the professional should discuss the case with their safeguarding lead.
-Professionals can also consult about potential referrals with the WSCB Business Manager ([email protected]).
+Professionals can also consult about potential referrals with the WSCP Business Manager ([email protected]).

-Referrals are made using the SCR referral form (available below).
-Forms should be securely emailed to:
+Referrals are made using the Case Referral Form (available below).
+Completed Forms should be emailed to:

 On the 29th June 2018 the National Panel for Serious Case Reviews was replaced by the new National Child Safeguarding Review Panel.

 The Child Safeguarding Practice Review Panel is responsible for commissioning and supervising reviewers for national child safeguarding practice reviews – which have replaced Serious Case Reviews.